 The student loan default rate at Delgado Community College is 16.3%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

 Contact details for Delgado Community College are given below.

 |Address:||615 City Park Avenue, New Orleans, LA 70119|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 7,007 students took at least one online class at Delgado Community College.
-This is an increase from the 4,997 students who took online classes the previous year.
+In 2020-2021, 9,191 students took at least one online class at Delgado Community College.
+This is a decrease from the 11,628 students who took online classes the previous year.